-I’m an IT Professional with over fifteen years employment in the industry and experience covering a wide range of technology.
+I’m an IT Professional with over twenty years employment in the industry and experience covering a wide range of technology.
 I currently spend my weekdays in the employ of a top UK University IT department dealing with stuff like servers, storage, source code, service management, SQL databases, systems (of the operating kind) and much more for several thousand staff and students.